pavVvka/QAStepik_Final_Project/README.md

 pytest -v --tb=line --language=en -m need_review

-    runs 4 from 12 tests:
+    Runs 4 @pytest.mark.need_review from 12 tests:
-    All asserts locate in separate Page Object files and activate through P.O. methods.
+    All asserts are located in separate Page Object files and activate through P.O. methods.
+    All locators are located in locators.py Page Object file.
+    Basepage.py consists base parent class and have helper methods for all inherited objects: is_element_present(self, how, what) and is_not_element_present(self, how, what, timeout= *):
+          "how" takes (css, id, xpath, ...) arguments and "what" takes selectors
     ---------------------
     * test_user_can_add_product_to_basket
       - Test uses def Setup from Class group: to create new user>login>check if it is loginned